 LONDON BOROUGH OF CROYDON

 The London Borough of Croydon is the Borough which serves Coulsdon.
-Pictured here is the Old Town Hall, which is much prettier than Taberner House where most of the administration for Croydon is carried out.You can contact them 24 hours a day, 7 days a week by using the link to ‘Contact the Council’ The contact details for LBC are: London Borough of Croydon Taberner House Park Lane Croydon CR9 3JS Telephone Number : 020 8726 6000.
-Your Croydon Newsletter can be sourced from this URL http://www.croydon.gov.uk/democracy/communications/yourcroydon/ where you can follow the links to get ‘News’ of what the Council is doing, and ‘Have Your Say’ and ‘What’s On.’
+Pictured here is the Old Town Hall, which is much prettier than the old Taberner House or current Bernard Weatherall House where most of the administration for Croydon is carried out.You can contact them 24 hours a day, 7 days a week by using the link to ‘Contact the Council’ The contact details for the London Borough of Croydon are listed below.
+Your Croydon Newsletter can be sourced from this URL http://www.croydon.gov.uk/democracy/communications/yourcroydon/ where you can follow the links to get ‘News’ of what the Council is doing, and ‘Have Your Say’ and ‘What’s On.’ https://www.croydon.gov.uk/contact-us/online and

 REPORTING PROBLEMS TO THE COUNCIL OR HAVING ‘YOUR SAY